Gordon Thomas (politician)

 Gordon L. Thomas (December 4, 1914 – October 15, 1997) was the mayor of East Lansing, Michigan, from 1961 to 1971.
 He was a Democratic candidate for delegate to a constitutional convention to rewrite the Michigan Constitution during 1961 and 1962 from Ingham County's second district.

 His service as mayor of East Lansing in the 1960s was amid college-town student civil rights and anti-war protests.
 He was president of the Michigan Municipal League and served as a member of the executive board of the National League of Cities.

 Biography

-Gordon Thomas was born in Orpington, England, in 1914; his forebearers included William Bevil Thomas, Newfoundland merchant, and William Thomas, member of the Newfoundland Parliament.
+Gordon Thomas was born in Orpington, England, in 1914; his forebears included William Bevil Thomas, a Newfoundland merchant, and William Thomas, a member of the Newfoundland Parliament.
 Young Thomas immigrated to the United States as a boy.
 He graduated from the Oxford, Michigan, high school and earned a bachelor's degree from Albion College, a master's degree from Michigan State University (MSU) and a Ph.D. from Northwestern University.
 He married Phyllis Lenzner in 1941 and they had two children, David and Kathleen.
 He is the grandfather of Marc Thomas, elected Ingham County commissioner representing East Lansing, Michigan, from 2003 to 2009.